hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03c-Online.md

 + `data-*` attributes
   + metadata: a powerful way to add structured data into HTML code
-  + HTML5 added the possibility of adding arbitrary data to an HTML element
+  + HTML5 adding the possibility of adding arbitrary data to an HTML element
-    + attributes starting w/ data- followed by any string literal (w/o uppercase)
+    + attributes starting w/ `data-` followed by any string literal (w/o uppercase)
-    + treated as a storage area for provate data
+    + treated as a storage area for private data
   + some classic attributes, including `alt`, `rel` and `title`, misused for storing arbitrary data
   + official way to add arbitrary data to HTML elements
   + custom data attributes: intended to store customer data private to the page or application